blitzdotcs/FX-Engine-Legacy-Repo/PSYCHPORTING.md

 # How to port them lmaoz

-* Drag and drop the 0.6.x (and below) mods in the mods folder lmao
+* Drag and drop the 0.6.x (and below) mod folder in the mods folder lmao

 * That's literally all.